 - As you get closer to $2,000 you start to see many more options like improved electronics, and most important, the quality of the actual metal being used for the grill.
 The metal quality, and the welding is important because thin metal leaks heat and is prone to temperature fluctuations from wind and weather.

-- Yoder YS 640 ($1,799 retail) is our favorite option in this price category.
+- Yoder YS 640 ($1,799 retail) is an option in this price category.
 Yoder started as an offset USA based manufacturer, and we have been cooking on our Yoder offset trailer for years.
-When they started investing in manufacturing pellet grills, they put the same care into high quality welds and steel that they employ for their offset smokers.
-These are durable, has great cooking surface area with a shelf, they also have a high quality electronics system for monitoring temperature.
+These are durable, has great cooking surface area with a shelf (when smoking), they also have a high quality electronics system for monitoring temperature.
 The off the shelf version is great without any modifications needed.
 Downside is that over time you will need to touch up the paint, because of the way it’s designed.
 So it is more prone to weathering over time.
 Another downside is the positioning of the searing function.
 You have a smaller searing area near the fire pot versus a wider surface area for higher temperature cooking.

 Pellet Grills Under $4,000

 As you get into the upper price tiers of pellet grills, this is where the long term investment is so important to consider.
 First, these pellet smokers are loaded with options off the shelf that you would otherwise have to add on.

 - Durable material.
 I can’t stress that having high quality steel and the right powder coating will avoid the rust and touch up work other grills at this price range have to have.